Mohammed-Aamir2327/Internship-Finders-Analysis/README.md

 ## 🧩 SQL Queries (PostgreSQL)

 Queries were written to:
-- Count internships per domain
+- Count internships per domain,
-- Calculate average stipend
+- Calculate average stipend,
-- Extract and rank in-demand skills
+- Extract and rank in-demand skills,
-- Filter upcoming deadlines
+- Filter upcoming deadlines,
-- Analyze by mode and location
+- Analyze by mode and location.

 > All insights were built on real SQL queries — not hardcoded in Power BI.